AlizeDeMatas/ccm_benchmate/docs/api_ref/reference/apis_ref.md

 def xrefs(id, species="human", external=False)
 ```

-Get cross references from the Ensembl REST API for a given ensembl id
+Get cross references from the Ensembl REST API for a given Ensembl id

 **Arguments**:

-- `id`: ensembl id, because the ids also specify the species you do not need to specify the species
+- `id`: Ensembl id, because the ids also specify the species you do not need to specify the species

 **Returns**: